openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

   The remote:af backlog filter has been made available to the public for use.
 All copyright in the canvas is owned by Remote Agility Framework Pty Ltd and used under license.

+  Based on the work of Kim Ballestrin and Dr Saeed Shalbafan
 whyDo: >-
   Common signals for using the remote:af backlog filter are;